Fornication/Wanderlust/README.md

 - The Steam Overlay is recommended to be turned off.

 - Open the Properties window (right click the game in your Library->Properties), navigate to the _General_ tab and un-tick the _Enable the Steam Overlay while in-game_ checkbox.

-#### Change Steams Update Behavior

-- SSE is still being updated by Bethesda (they only add Creation Club content).
-Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-- To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the _Updates_ tab and change _Automatic updates_ to _Only update this game when I launch it_.
-You should also disable the Steam Cloud while you're at it.

 #### Set the Game language and Windows Region to English